Reciprocity (social psychology): Effectiveness

+Mutual concession is a procedure that can promote compromise in a group so that individuals can refocus their efforts toward achieving a common goal.
+Reciprocal concessions promote compromise in a group so that the initial and incompatible desires of individuals can be set aside for the benefit of social cooperation.

-The door in the face technique
+The door-in-the-face technique

-The door in the face technique, otherwise known as the rejection-then-retreat technique, involves making an outrageous request that someone will almost certainly turn down, and then make the smaller request that was the favor of interest all along.
-If done skillfully, the second request is seen as a concession so compliance with the second request is obtained.
+The door-in-the-face technique, otherwise known as the rejection-then-retreat technique, involves making an outrageous request that someone will almost certainly turn down, and then making a smaller request that was the true item of interest all along.
+If executed successfully, the second request is seen as a concession so compliance with the second request is obtained.
 However, one must proceed with caution when using this technique.
-If the first request is so big that it is seen as unreasonable, the door in the face technique proves useless as the concession made after is not perceived as genuine.
-The door in the face technique is not to be confused with the foot in the door technique where individuals getting a person to agree with a large request by first getting them to agree to a moderate request.
+If the first request is so big that it is seen as unreasonable, the door in the face technique proves useless as the concession made after may not be perceived as genuine.
+The door in the face technique is not to be confused with the foot-in-the-door technique where individuals attempting to get a person to agree with a large request by first getting them to agree to a small or moderate request.

+Influence: Science and Practice

+The book Influence: Science and Practice by Robert Cialdini is a prominent work in the field of reciprocity and social psychology.
+First published in 1984, the work outlines the main principles of influence, and how they can be applied in one's life to succeed, especially in business endeavors.
+People use heuristics or general strategies, to make decisions more easily in a complex and stimulating world, and these strategies can be embraced to help oneself influence others.